rhodyprog4ds/BrownFall23/syllabus/achmd.md

 #### **evaluate-level1**

-_Explain basic performance metrics for different data science tasks_
+_Explain and compute basic performance metrics for different data science tasks_

-- [ ] define at least two performance metrics
+- [ ] apply at least one metric
-- [ ] describe how those metrics compare or compete
+- [ ] interpret model performance in context

 #### **evaluate-level2**